KIP 227: Candidate and Validator Evaluation

 The current systems for evaluating validator performance may ineffectively penalize persistent underperformance or malicious behavior, and they fail to consistently encourage optimal performance incentives.
 A thorough evaluation system is essential to precisely evaluate the reliability of validator nodes, discourage inadequate performance, and improve the overall integrity of the network.

 This proposal introduces an innovative evaluation framework for candidates and validators, highlighting measurable performance metrics.
-Our objective is to create a more resilient and fair framework for assessing node performance by defining metrics such as the Proposal Failure Score (PFS) and Message Transmission Failure Scores (Total and Consecutive).
+Our objective is to create a more resilient and fair framework for assessing node performance by defining metrics such as the Proposal Failure Score (PFS) and Candidate Failure Score (CFS).
 This framework aims to identify underperforming or malicious nodes, which helps preserve high standards among validators.

 The framework promotes consistent uptime and reliability.
 Validators have an incentive to maintain the stability and responsiveness of their nodes, thereby maintaining the performance of the network.